AlgoMaster Logo

 3. Ignoring SRP in Small or Utility Classes

 Watch for creeping responsibilities even in utility classes.
-Apply SRP early before small classes become unmanageable.
+Apply SRP early, before small classes become unmanageable.

 4. Misunderstanding “Reason to Change”

-Bad interpretation: “I only ever change this class when a stakeholder asks for a change, so it has one reason to change.”
+A bad interpretation would be: "I only ever change this class when a stakeholder asks for a change, so it has one reason to change."

 Clarify the responsibility in terms of business logic or technical behavior.
 Ask: Is this logic cohesive, or are unrelated concerns bundled together?

-Common Questions About SRP
+6. Common Questions About SRP

 "Doesn't this create too many small classes?"

-Yes, you’ll likely end up with more classes — but that’s not a bad thing.
+Yes, you’ll likely end up with more classes but that’s not a bad thing.

 Instead of having one massive class doing everything poorly, you have smaller, focused classes doing one thing well.
 These classes are: